Prakhar2004sachan/mind-map-builder/README.md

 Edges represent logical or conceptual relationships.

-State is managed using React’s useState or context (if implemented).
+State is managed using React’s useState, useReducer, or Context API (if implemented).

-You can drag nodes around and create edges interactively.
+Users can drag nodes around, create new ones, connect edges, and manage layout visually.

 🖼️ Screenshots
-(Add screenshots here if available)
+(Add screenshots of your UI and node interaction here)

 ✨ Demo
-(Optional: Add deployed link if hosted on Netlify, Vercel, or GitHub Pages) 🔗 Live Demo
+(Optional: Add deployed link if hosted on Netlify, Vercel, or GitHub Pages) 🔗 Live Demo: your-deployment-url.com

 📌 Future Improvements
-Save/load maps from localStorage or backend
+💾 Save/load mind maps from localStorage or a backend database

-Export to image or PDF
+🖼️ Export maps as images or PDFs

-Keyboard shortcuts
+⌨️ Keyboard shortcuts for faster workflows

-Multi-user collaboration
+🧑‍🤝‍🧑 Multi-user real-time collaboration

-Theming and color customization
+🎨 Theme and color customization per node

 🧑‍💻 Author
 Prakhar — @yourGitHub